Mel Furniss Mel Furniss

 It was good for me to write an honest account about the event, because I forgot how unkindly I was speaking to my soul.
 Like, I blamed myself for maybe-somehow-possibly giving the guy the wrong idea?
 What in the world?!

 My therapist often gives me assignments wherein I write letters to versions of myself: Friend Mel, Wife Mel, Writer Mel, Young Mel.
-I am to tell her the radical truth and also speak to her like a friend who needs encouragement and a soft place to land.
-This practice has helped me develop deep compassion for myself—replacing shame narratives with gracious ones—and discover what healthy habits and boundaries I want to incorporate moving forward.
+I am to tell her the radical truth and also speak to her like a friend who needs encouragement.
+This practice helps me develop deep compassion for myself—replacing shame narratives with gracious ones—and discover what healthy habits and boundaries I want to incorporate moving forward.
 So for the next few paragraphs, I’m going to speak to Assaulted Mel the way I would if she were my pal, not someone freshly traumatized and grasping for the closest person to blame—namely, herself.

 Oh, sweet friend.
 You are so loved.
 I am sorry beyond words that this happened to you.